Skip to main content

 How often does an HMO fire risk assessment need to be reviewed?

-The RRO 2005 requires you to review your fire risk assessment regularly and whenever there is reason to believe it is no longer valid — for example, after a change to the property, a change in occupancy, or following a fire or near-miss.
+The RRO 2005 requires you to review your fire risk assessment regularly and whenever there is reason to believe it is no longer valid.
+For example: after a change to the property, a change in occupancy, or following a fire or near-miss.
 Best practice under BS 9792:2025 is an annual review.
 FRASafe sends you a reminder when your assessment is due.

 What does an HMO fire risk assessment cover?